Bill Cosby’s Rep Blasts Eddie Murphy For Wicked ‘Saturday Night Live’ Diss: ‘Hollywood Slave’

 In response, Wyatt called Murphy a slave to Hollywood as he accused him of selling out.
 In a lengthy statement, Wyatt said Cosby “broke color barriers” in the entertainment industry and paved the way for black comics such as Murphy, Dave Chappelle, Kevin Hart and more, per TMZ.

-Murphy pushed the envelope during his Saturday Night Live return as he revived classic characters Mister Robinson, Gumby, Buckwheat and Velvet Jones, but his Cosby diss was a little surprising to some fans.
-Five years ago Murphy refused to poke fun at Cosby for a skit for Saturday Night Live’s 40th-anniversary special.
+Murphy pushed the envelope during his Saturday Night Live return as he revived classic characters Mister Robinson, Gumby, Buckwheat, and Velvet Jones, but his Cosby diss was a little surprising to some fans.
+Five years ago Murphy refused to poke fun at Cosby in a skit for Saturday Night Live’s 40th-anniversary special.

-In 2014, SNL alum Norm Macdonald revealed that he tried to convince Murphy to impersonate Bill Cosby for a Celebrity Jeopardy sketch that would feature the fallen funnyman mixing up a special drink, but at the last minute the SNL legend revealed he wasn’t comfortable doing it.
+In 2014, SNL alum Norm Macdonald revealed that he tried to convince Murphy to impersonate Bill Cosby for a Celebrity Jeopardy sketch that would feature the fallen funnyman mixing up a special drink.
+Yet, at the last minute, the SNL legend revealed he wasn’t comfortable doing it.
 Macdonald noted that Murphy felt the laughs weren’t worth it and that he would “not kick a man when he is down.”

 In a statement to NBC News, Cosby said he appreciated the fact that Murphy refused to play him in the Celebrity Jeopardy skit.